niki1711/signtalk-gloves/README.md

 ## Description
 This project demonstrates a real-time assistive communication system that translates hand gestures into speech.
 It focuses on sensor-based input processing, embedded system integration, and real-time output generation.
+The system is designed as a low-cost, portable solution for real-world assistive communication.

 ## Applications
 - Assistive technology for speech- and hearing-impaired individuals